 The Architecture and Design Center is the place to explore mid-century architecture and design.
 The center features exhibitions, educational and community programs, research space, and a storage area for the museum's growing architecture, design collections, and archives.

 The Museum of Ancient Wonders offers exhibitions of replicated and genuine treasured artifacts from ancient civilizations and scientifically produced laboratory-cast fossils of important prehistoric life discoveries.
-Visitors can learn about the wonders of King Tutankhamun and explore dinosaur fossils.
+You will learn about the wonders of King Tutankhamun and explore dinosaur fossils.

 The nightlife in Palm Springs can be hot, just like the temps, or laid back and cool like a dessert evening.
 Check out the vibes of these four chic and upscale venues to have a good time once the sun has set:

 Pure and simple, Chi-Chi is outright beautiful.
 The white walls and décor sparkle with touches of copper, gold, and silver.
 Though the interior is sedate, the ambiance is lively.
-For those who like to imbibe outdoors, they can sip their beverages beside a quaint little pool under the desert sky.
+Those who like to imbibe outdoors can sip their beverages beside a quaint little pool under the desert sky.

 Stunning sunsets and majestic mountain views overlooking a million-dollar fairway aren't hard to take at Escena Lounge & Grill.
 The architecture of the building is sprawling; the décor, grand; and the ambiance, gracious.
 Sit at the circular bar with a delicious cocktail while listening to the water flowing in the pond below.

 This classy place is a hidden Palm Springs gem.
 Its décor is plush, inviting, and dimly lit.
 It's the perfect, dusky, romantic cast ideal for spending time with that special someone.
 Swanky craft cocktails sit on charming tables.
-Guests will feel like they've walked into the very dreamy past.
+You will feel like you have walked into the very dreamy past.

 Palm Springs can be defined by its many golf courses.
 Check out these four events that would be great to attend: